Whowong/CHH/GitLab/README.md

     - dotnet build --no-restore ./Application/src/RazorPagesTestSample/RazorPagesTestSample.csproj
     - dotnet test --no-build --verbosity normal ./Application/tests/RazorPagesTestSample.Tests/RazorPagesTestSample.Tests.csproj
 ```
-3.3	You can now run the pipeline and this will build your application only when make a change to the application directory.
+3.3	You can now run the pipeline and this will build your application only when you make a change to the application directory.
 If you have not validated your account from step 0, you will now be prompted to enter your credit card information for validation.
 This is GitLabs way of ensuring there is no abuse from crypto mining.

 At the end of this section you should now be able to build your code that you checked in through the pipeline.
 Lets extend the pipeline in the next few sections.